 Note: Experience with high voltages and industrial or plant equipment is desirable.

-Must possess a valid California Class "B" commercial driver's license and have a satisfactory driving record.
+Must possess a valid California Class "B" commercial driver's license and have a satisfactory driving record (see Note section).
 Must be physically capable of working in confining work spaces; be willing to work occasional emergency overtime. must be able to walk long distances over various terrain including, but not limited to, uneven, wet, or inclined ground; must be able to climb stairs and ladders to a height of 90 feet; must be able to lift up to 100 pounds to waist level; must be able to work overhead with hand and power tools; must wear respirator.

 Methods, equipment, tools and materials used in the installation,